History of Sambalpur: Sambalpur uprising

-When the last ruler of Sambalpur, 'Narayan Singh', died in 1849 without a direct male heir, the British seized the state under the policy of doctrine of lapse.
+Maharaj Sai, the only son and heir to the throne of Sambalpur died without any heir thus political tensions arose in Sambalpur.
+The Queen of Sambalpur was debarred from adopting Surendra Sai and the British instead crowned Narayan Singh as king.
+When Narayan Singh, died in 1849 without a direct male heir, the British seized the state under the policy of doctrine of lapse.
 Sambalpur was kept under the South-West Frontier Agency with headquarters at Ranchi.
 The official language of this region at that time was Hindi.
-"South-West Frontier Agency" was renamed ‘Chhota Nagpur Division’ in 1854.
+"South-West Frontier Agency" was renamed "Chhota Nagpur Division" in 1854.

 The name of Veer Surendra Sai, who fought against the British Rule, is recorded in golden letters in the history of India's struggle for independence.
 During the Sepoy Mutiny in July 1857 the mutineers broke open the prison at Hazaribagh, where Surendra Sai was imprisoned and released all the prisoners.
 Surendra Sai fought against the British after reaching Sambalpur.
 There was no mutiny in Cuttack division, so Sambalpur was transferred to Cuttack division in 1858 and Oriya was made the official language of Sambalpur.
 Sambalpur along with other princely states of Western Odisha was included in the newly created Chhattisgarh division of Central Province in 1862.